1703 North Beauregard St.

 The focus of the WSCC model is an ecological approach that is directed at the whole school, with the school in turn drawing its resources and influences from the whole community and serving to address the needs of the whole child.
 ASCD and the U.S. Centers for Disease Control and Prevention (CDC) encourage use of the model as a framework for improving students' learning and health in our nation's schools.

-For the past decade, ASCD has worked on strengthening the links between learning and health—whether through healthy school communities or the Whole Child Initiative.
+For the past decade, ASCD has worked on strengthening the links between learning and health—whether through healthy school communities or its Whole Child approach.
 These two essential sectors must align and work collaboratively if we are to truly support students and their growth and learning.
 If health and social service providers and schools are serving the same students in the same location and for the same needs, it makes sense to work together.

 In 1987, noted school health experts Diane Allensworth and Lloyd Kolbe introduced the coordinated school health model in which school health is illustrated as a necessary foundation for not only healthy students, but also healthy and effective schools.
 And although this has been a well-established, easily understood model for the past two decades, it unfortunately hasn't had the effect inside education circles as its potential held.